GBSD board meeting — May 7, 2026

 Middle school programs downstream

-all GBSD middle school bands & choirs depend on K-5 feeders
+All GBSD middle school bands & choirs depend on K-5 feeders

 High school ensembles at risk within 5 years

-GHS, Sam Barlow, Springwater Trail combined
+Gresham , Sam Barlow, and Springwater Trail combined

 K-12